 Author: Barry Pickard

-We have often driven past the huge statue of Sam Houston just outside Hunstville, Texas, on the way north from Houston to Dallas, but during our most recent trip to H-Town, we resolved to visit and find out more about this quaint little city of around 40,000 inhabitants, as well as its most famous resident, Sam Houston.
+I have often driven past the huge statue of Sam Houston just outside Hunstville, Texas, on the way north from Houston to Dallas, but during my most recent trip to H-Town, I resolved to visit and find out more about this quaint little city of around 40,000 inhabitants, as well as its most famous resident, Sam Houston.

 Huntsville is only 70 miles north of Houston, so it makes an ideal day trip for travellers based in Houston, or indeed Houstonites looking for a fun and interesting day out.
 The city began as a trading post in 1836 and has developed into a dwelling with several excellent museums and art galleries, as well as a charming downtown area, filled with interesting antique shops and eye-catching murals.